News' by growing

 inward through God's Word, Sacraments and Fellowship; and by growing

 The Divine Service is the center of our life of faith in Christ.
-It is normally celebrated every Sunday at 9:00 a.m.
-(Due to COVID-19, please see a temporary worship schedule for the upcoming week below...)
+It is being celebrated each Sunday at 9:00 a.m.
+May our Lord continue to bless you this week.
+We'll see you on Sunday!

 Worship services at St. John are scheduled each Sunday and Wednesday.
 Sunday morning Communion services are held on the odd numbered weeks each month with non-communion services held on the even numbered Sundays.
 (Seasonally adjusted Service Times...)